lowcodeunit/public-web-blog/docs/getting-started/viewing-device-data.md

 # Viewing Device Data

 Viewing device messages is the first step in understanding and debugging IoT data flows.
-In this portion of the guide, we'll go through what the dashboard makes available out-of-the-box.
+In this portion of the guide, we'll go through what the dashboard offers out-of-the-box.

 ## Dashboard Views

 The IoT Ensemble dashboard provides two quick ways to start looking at data.
-Using these, easily see raw device message payloads and visualize data in an open source dashboard.
+Using these, easily view raw device message payloads and visualize data in an open source dashboard.

 ### Devices Telemetry